recomb-conference/recomb-conference.github.io/coi.md

   - you got your PhD from the same lab as one of the authors 10 years ago
   - etc.

-If you have doubts, please discuss the issue with the PC chairs.
+If you have doubts, please discuss the issue with the PC chair or the Steering Committee.

 <img class="img-responsive feature-image" src="{{ site.baseurl }}/img/posts/cod.jpg" style="display:none">